Imbasaur/gomoku/README.md

 ## #100commitow

-The main reason this repo is created and maintained is the one hundred commits challenge, visit https://100commitow.pl/ for more.
+The main reason this repo is created and maintained is the one hundred commits challenge.
+Visit https://100commitow.pl/ for more information.

 ## License